Kindergarten 2 Curriculum and Programmes at

 |Inquiring Minds (Science) (Geography, History, Technology, Computing)|

 Inquiring Minds and Creativity and Culture provide the breadth of curricula whilst teaching staff maintain a balanced academic focus on Maths and Language Arts both in English and Chinese.
-We follow Singapore Maths curriculum ensuring a smooth transition between each phase of a child’s education.
+Our private kindergarten school follows Singapore Maths curriculum ensuring a smooth transition between each phase of a child’s education.
 A wide range of curricular activities are designed to enable each child to achieve the goals and objectives appropriate to his or her individual stage of development.
 The Unique Child reaches out to relate to people and things through the Characteristics of Effective Learning, which move through all spheres of learning.
 These are,

 - Playing and Exploring